Everybody loves a good story!

 A famous violinist named Joshua Bell once played for 45 minutes in a Washington DC Metro station.

-Though he paid a $3 Million violin and had sold out a Boston theatre just two nights before, only six people stopped to listen to his music.
+Though he played a $3 Million violin and had sold out a Boston theatre just two nights before, only six people stopped to listen to his music.

 What a great story to illustrate that we should never take people for granted.
 How many opportunities a day do we miss, or are we grateful what God has given us in our lives?